Regrowing the Gola Rainforest

 Regenerative agriculture is a pathway to abundant yields and holistic ecosystem health that also encompasses human community and ‘social ecology’ into the living system.
 It can also provide a platform for social justice and workers’ rights.

-Tradin Organic, one of Lush’s existing suppliers of cocoa butter, noticed an opportunity to contribute to a more equitable farming system.
+Tradin Organic, one of Lush’s existing cocoa butter suppliers, noticed an opportunity to contribute to a more equitable farming system.
 With the vision of encouraging the social and economic health of forest edge farming communities, they aimed to discourage further deforestation while replanting the rainforest and increasing biodiversity.

 In 2017, Tradin Organic established a local subsidiary and has since been working with regenerative agriculturalists and organic growers to create farmer field schools.
-Several years later, the supplier has grown strong relationships with local farmers, and have helped over 36,000 of them to obtain Organic certification, and supported an additional 11,000 to become Fair Trade certified.
-These credentials allow farmers to sell their produce for a much better price, with Fair Trade guaranteeing a minimum and protecting from pricing fluctuations of the market.
+Several years later, the supplier has grown strong relationships with about 30,000 local farmers, helping them obtain organic, fair trade and various other certifications.
+These credentials allow farmers to sell their produce for a much better price, with fair trade guaranteeing a minimum and protecting from pricing fluctuations of the market.

 Cocoa: butter for better times

-Now with over 65 farmer field schools and nearly 100 demonstration sites, reaching over 6,600 people, farmers on the Gola rainforest edge are able to appreciate first-hand the benefits of effective organic and regenerative agriculture practices.
-Tree seedlings are also being distributed through the field schools and other service centres.
-By intercropping food trees amongst cocoa in a healthy and diverse polyculture, farmers are able to work toward food sovereignty, growing nutritious and culturally appropriate foods for their households and communities, while also extending and replenishing the Gola Rainforest.
+The latest figures from 2023 show the supplier now has 153 operational field schools, each welcoming around a hundred farmers.
+Most schools have a demonstration plot and many also have a seedling nursery.
+This program, which continues to grow, reaches more than 10,000 farmers who can experience the benefits of effective organic and regenerative farming agriculture for themselves.
+By intercropping food trees amongst cocoa in a healthy and diverse polyculture, farmers are able to work towards food sovereignty, growing nutritious and culturally appropriate foods for their households and communities, while also expanding and replenishing the Gola Rainforest.

 Lush has used this principle and put it into the form of a product: Charity Pot Coin.
 100% of proceeds (minus the sales tax) of this naked, vegan body lotion, are pooled into a fund which offers grants to grassroots charities and campaigns working in the areas of animal protection, human rights and environmental protection.
 The ingredients of the Charity Pot Coin are carefully sourced in line with Lush’s Ethical Buying Policies.
 The cocoa beans sourced from Sierra Leonean farmers bordering the Gola Rainforest are fermented and dried by the farmers and then sent to the Crown of Holland facility in the Netherlands to be processed into top quality Fair Trade Organic Cocoa Butter.
 This becomes one of Charity Pot Coin’s skin-softening ingredients.